MarkusMannheim/code-breaker/README.md

 Does it mean anything?
 Is it perhaps a key to solve the mystery of the differently weighted characters in the outer ring?

+What about the three equal sectors that the coin is split into?

-I am entirely out of ideas, but I'll update this page if I find out.
+I'm entirely out of ideas, but I'll update this page if I find out.